jlmelville/rnndescent/README.md

 iris_ref_knn <- nnd_knn(iris_ref, k = 10)

 # For each item in iris_query find the 10 nearest neighbors in iris_ref
-# You need to pass both the reference data and the knn graph indices (the
+# You need to pass both the reference data and the knn graph.
-# 'idx' matrix in the return value of nnd_knn).
 iris_query_nn <-
   graph_knn_query(
     query = iris_query,